 SLU Urban Futures

-SLU Urban Futures publishes open calls two times a year, when SLU employees can apply for seed funding supporting multi-/ inter- and transdisciplinary research projects or publications aiming at enhancing urban sustainability.
-Up to five applications will be granted a maximum of 50 000 SEK each.
+SLU Urban Futures publishes open calls twice a year, when SLU employees can apply for seed funding supporting multi-/ inter- and transdisciplinary research projects or publications aimed at enhancing sustainable urban development.
+Up to five applications per call are granted a maximum of SEK 50,000 each.

 SLU Urban Futures wants to further stimulate projects

-- that are just starting and in need of an incentive to prepare next steps for taking off, typically for applying at a funding body; f.ex. a consortium needs to be composed or brought together, topics identified and research questions formulated – in this case SLU Urban Futures can help with funding travel costs to network meetings or conferences in order to distinguish state-of-the-art research and bring potential consortium members together.
+- that are just starting and in need of an incentive to prepare next steps for taking off, typically for applying at a funding body; for example a consortium needs to be composed or brought together, topics identified and research questions formulated.
+In these cases, SLU Urban Futures can help with funding travel costs to network meetings or conferences in order to distinguish state-of-the-art research and bring potential consortium members together.

-- that have so far been developed on a local level/ on one particular sector of SLU and are in need of an incentive to open up to other researchers/ teachers/ actors of society, ideally international ones, or other fields of knowledge and know-how, ideally in transdisciplinary constellations; f.ex. a campus-based research project needs to prepare its ‘Generation 2.0’– in this case SLU Urban Futures can help with funding working hours for staff to organise the shift, including network meetings, presentations, outreach etc.
+- that have so far been developed on a local level/ on one particular sector of SLU and are in need of an incentive to open up to other researchers/ teachers/ actors of society, ideally international ones, or other fields of knowledge and know-how, ideally in transdisciplinary constellations; for example a campus-based research project needs to prepare its ‘Generation 2.0’.
+In these cases, SLU Urban Futures can help with funding working hours for staff to organise the shift, including network meetings, presentations, outreach etc.

-- that are under development and need a review article to scrutinise a field of knowledge, a synthetic article to help frame a question, a common publication of a future consortium, an overview publication to bring together knowledge across related research projects, a popular scientific publication (f.ex. non-academic professional literature) to increase impact on society - in this case SLU Urban Futures can help with funding working hours for staff, equipment for building archives or processing image material, open access costs, production costs.
+- that are under development and need a review article to scrutinise a field of knowledge, a synthetic article to help frame a question, a common publication of a future consortium, an overview publication to bring together knowledge across related research projects, a popular scientific publication (for example non-academic professional literature) to increase impact on society.
+In these cases, SLU Urban Futures can help with funding working hours for staff, equipment for building archives or processing image material, open access costs, and production costs.